spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/1-docker.md

 Spring Cloud Data Flow provides a Docker Compose file to let you quickly bring up Spring Cloud Data Flow, Skipper, MySQL and Apache Kafka.
 The additional [customization](%currentPath%/installation/local/docker-customize) guides help to extend the basic configuration, showing how to switch the binder to RabbitMQ, use different database, enable monitoring more.

+Also, when doing development of custom applications, you need to enable the Docker container that runs the Data Flow Server to see your local file system.
+The [Accessing the Host File System](#accessing-the-host-file-system) chapter below shows how to do that as well.

 [[note | ]]
 | It is recommended to upgrade to the [latest](https://docs.docker.com/compose/install/) `docker` and `docker-compose` versions.
 This guide is tested with Docker Engine: `19.03.5` and docker-compose: `1.25.2`.